iamlemec/fastpat/README.md

 Parse patent application, grant, assignment, and maintenance info from [USPTO Bulk Data](https://bulkdata.uspto.gov/).
-This handles all patent formats (dat, pgb, ipgb, pab, ipab) and outputs to pure CSV.
+This handles all patent formats and outputs to pure CSV.
 Clusters patents by firm name, first filtering using locality-sensitive hashing, then finding components induced by a Levenshtein distance threshhold.

 Below is the pipeline that you'll want to follow.
-The entire pipeline is designed to idempotent, meaning if you can rerun any step to propagate updates.
+The entire process is designed to idempotent, meaning you can rerun any step to propagate updates.

 #### Downloading Data

-You can download the raw XML data files using the `fetch_*.py` files.
-These look in the respective `meta/*_files.txt` for the list of files to download.
-After fetching the files, you have to unzip them.
-You can do this in each directly by running:
+You can download and extract the raw XML data files using the `fetch_*.py` files.
+These look in the respective `meta/*_files.txt` for the list of files to download and store them in the corresponding `data/*`.

-`ls *.zip | xargs -n 1 unzip -n`

 The fetch scripts by default will not overwrite existing files and will only download those that are absent.

 #### Parsing Data